 He is familiar with a number of targets we don’t encounter at the manor, implying that these individuals did encounter the trapped sorcerer at some point.
 Gilligan presumably visited the manor looking for a tidy profit, making his greed apparent to Navlaan.
 Cale was presumably there for his cartography and was curious enough about the sorcerer to not just share his craft with him but supposedly touched him without reservation — how Navlaan can claim this in the same breath as saying he was behind the magic barrier, who knows.
 As for the Emerald Herald, Navlaan may have known her origins with Aldia, but he seems to have only heard about her role as a “guide” for Undead and possession of a strange feather, probably from the other visitors.
 Otherwise, he seems to have only directly seen Felkin, a relationship which has debatable signs of going much deeper than just a passing acquaintance.

 Felkin sells the Chaos Rapier and Shield, which not only share the name of Navlaan’s equipment but also originally shared a description.
-These descriptions were changed in the February 5, 2015 update to instead reference Felkin in preparation for him selling them in Scholar of the First Sin, but their connections to at least Aldia’s estate remains.
+These descriptions were changed in the big fix to instead reference Felkin in preparation for him selling them in Scholar of the First Sin, but their connections to at least Aldia’s estate remains.
 The sword and shield can be dropped by some of the Undead experiments at the manor, so they are at least products of the sorcerers there if not specific to Navlaan himself.
 Furthermore, the shield’s crest depicts the same “strange” staff Navlaan requires we show as proof of his death.
 This Sunset Staff speaks of Aldia’s experiments in its description, implying that Felkin acquired this Dark-tinged sorcery staff from the mansion.
 The fire damage relating the sword and shield to “chaos” then might just be due to these tests, with Felkin taking them because he himself knows pyromancy.
 Navlaan is aware that Felkin took the staff and knows Dark arts, so they have made contact, but that seems to be the extent of their relationship, muddled by the game’s turbulent development.